-Department of Defense (DoD) Technology Transfer (T2)
+Department of Defense (DoD) Technology Transfer, Transition and Commercial Partnerships

 Background

-2024 George F. Linsteadt Award for Excellence in Technology Transfer
+2025 George F. Linsteadt Award for Excellence in Technology Transfer

 For more information and to apply, please email: osd.pentagon.ousd-r-e.mbx.dod-dlo-t2@mail.mil.

-• Spin-off activities demonstrating the commercial viability of DoD-developed technologies. including those that result in spin-on back to DoD as part of a contractor-delivered DoD system
+- Spin-off activities demonstrating the commercial viability of DoD-developed technologies including those that result in spin-on back to DoD as part of a contractor-delivered DoD system

-• Spin-in activities demonstrating the national security utility of technologies developed outside DoD
+- Spin-in activities demonstrating the national security utility of technologies developed outside DoD

-• Dual-use science and technology that develops technologies having both defense and non-defense applications.
+- Dual-use science and technology that develops technologies having both defense and non-defense applications

-Eligibility Criteria:
+Eligibility Criteria

-Award Criteria:
+Award Criteria

 a.
 Laboratory where the invention originated